HomeBoss is a software project adapted from the AddressBook-Level3 project created by the SE-EDU initiative.

 shown in the feedback message.

-Test Case: login --user Gabriel --password Gabriel_IsGreat
+Test Case: login --user Gabriel --password Gabriel_IsGreat.

 Expected: The user does not get logged-in.
 Error indicating password constraints is